cemartins/AnsibleVaultFx/README.md

 Maven build (requires Java 11) `mvn clean install`

-To start the application, just double-click on the generated `ansible-vault-fx-<version>.jar` file.
+To start the application execute `java -jar ansible-vault-fx-<version>.jar` on the command line.

 ### Notices and Limitations
 Requires Java 11 or higher